freenas/freenas-docs/userguide/network.rst

 :guilabel:`DISCARD` to revert the %brand% system to the previous network configuration.

+Expanding an entry in the list shows further details for that interface.

 #ifdef truenas
 .. note:: The ability to delete interfaces is disabled if :ref:`Failover` has been configured and enabled.